 Core-strengthening exercises can help with all types of back and hip problems.
-If possible, do the exercises in front of a mirror to make sure there is no arching of the back or the butt sticking out.
-If it is too difficult on the hands, go to the elbows.
+If possible, do the exercises in front of a mirror to ensure no arching of the back or the butt sticking out.
+If it is too demanding on the hands, go to the elbows.
 If there are wrist or shoulder issues, planks can be done on a raised surface, like a table or couch.
 Hold as long as possible, maintaining proper form.
 Start with 10-30 seconds and build up to minutes.

 Strengthening the Glutes

 It is recommended to strengthen the glute muscles.
 This can be done with exercises like clams or side-stepping with resistance bands.
 For clams, lie on the side and raise each leg up and down 10-12 times, up to 3 sets.
 For side-stepping, place resistance bands around the ankle/shin area and step to the side for 8-10 steps.
 Then go the other direction for the same number of steps.
 Repeat up to 3 sets.